blavoie/my-home/launchers/README.txt

-Can be installed under ~/.local/share/applications
+Can be installed under ~/.local/share/applications either by copying or symlink.